 On March 5, 2020, the Company provided an update on the continuing development of the 78-acre Eternal Sunset Memorial Park and Cemetery in Lafayette, New Jersey.
-Since November 2018, PLC has developed and opened approximately 15,150 new lots in inventory, having sold over 9,000 lots to multiple associations and hundreds of families.
-The Company has also begun development of another 1,750 lots, with an anticipated completion date of July 2022, and an additional 5,000 lots scheduled to be built in 2023 and 2024.
-The new cemetery office and meeting space will be completed in July 2022, as well as a new maintenance yard and maintenance building by early 2023.
-Up to three free standing columbaria will also be installed in late 2022 and early 2023.
+Since November 2018, PLC has developed and opened approximately 17,200 new lots in inventory, having sold over 13,000 lots to multiple associations and hundreds of families.
+The Company has also begun development of another 2,000 lots, with an anticipated completion date of July 2024, and an additional 2,000 lots scheduled to be built in 2025 and 2026.
+Due to delays in the supply chain and a shortage of materials and labour, the new cemetery office and meeting space was completed in January 2023, six months later than anticipated.
+A new maintenance yard and maintenance building are under construction and will be complete by September 2023.
+Up to three free standing columbaria will also be installed in late 2023 and early 2024.